BellSharions/Warframe-Auto-Porter-Addon/README.md

 3. **Append Material**
    Click *Run Setup* → File browser appears
    Select material matching your needs.
 Read README file inside .blend shader files to know which one you need.
 ---

+### 4. Rig configuring Workflow
+*For setting up rigs*

+**Typical Use Case:**
+- Rigging a character using a prepared rig file

+**Steps:**
+1. **Mode Selection**
+   Change *Mode* to **RIGGING**

+2. **Rig File Path**
+   Set *Rig File* to `.blend` file location:
+   `D:/Downloads/WF_Rig.blend`
+3. **Select required objects**
+   Select the body, head, cloths, other things you need using Shift + Click.
+Don't select any armatures, only meshes themselves.
+Make sure you've selected everything, even eyes of characters that have them.
+4. **Append Rig**
+   Click *Run Setup* → File browser appears -> Select required file if using file viewer
+   Select rig matching your needs.
+Read README file inside .blend file to know which one you need.
+Warframes usually need Basic rig, characters with face need Face rig, etc.

+---